 Different Types of Manslaughter

-There are mainly two types of manslaughter in Canada.
+There are mainly three types of manslaughter in Canada.

 What is the Sentence for Manslaughter in Canada?